lupyuen/lupyuen.github.io/src/tcc.md

 _Why no #include in TCC for WebAssembly?
 And no C Libraries?_

-WebAssembly runs in a __Secure Sandbox__.
-No File Access allowed!
-(Like for C Header and Library Files)
+WebAssembly runs in a Secure Sandbox. __No File Access__ allowed, sorry!
+(Like for Header and Library Files)

 That's why our Zig Wrapper only __Emulates File Access__ for the bare minimum 2 files...